Tufts College Experience

 - Get help with Standardized Test Prep or College Essay Writing

-- Attend our hallmark College Prep 101 Workshop that
+- Attend our hallmark College Prep 101 that

 - Teaches students the skills they need to succeed in college (and life) and

-- Explores some of our country’s leading Universities through Admissions Tours (e.g., Tufts, Harvard, MIT, Boston College, Northeastern, Brown, Amherst.)
+- Explores some of our country’s leading Universities through Campus Tours (past schools have included: Tufts, Harvard, MIT, Boston College, Northeastern, Brown, Amherst, and Brandeis; not all schools are visited each summer)

 - Have fun on weekend field trips, afternoon ice cream socials, and so much more!